conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 available together with the compiler**.

 As Clang also supports ``libstdc++`` we choose ``libstdc++.so.6.0.28`` to be its default version.
-As commented before, that version has some advantages due its age and compatibility.
-To copy the library with Clang, first we needed to build GCC 10, then we could mount its Docker container and copy the ``libstdc++.so.6.0.28`` to the Clang image.
+As commented before, that version has some advantages due to its age and compatibility.
+It is also the default for the latest LTS Ubuntu version, so we really think it should satisfy most of the use-cases.

 Ubuntu 16.04 Xenial LTS is still the base used and it will be supported until April 2024.
 After that date we will need to update the images to a newer version of the distribution in addition